gsabouzeid/gsabouzeid/README.md

 📚 I am currently a third-year student at the University of Minnesota Twin-Cities pursuing a bachelor's degree in Computer Science.

-🌱 I am currently learning Javascript and algorithms and data structures on a learning platform called freecodecamp.
+🌱 I am currently learning JavaScript and Algorithms and Data Structures on a learning platform called freecodecamp.

 #### Languages I am proficient in:
  - Java